qx0731/Coursera_Natural_Language_Processing/README.md

-# Learn and be curious
+# Brush up on the knowledge
 Part of Natural Language Processing Specialization